-BRIEF-New order for components to PC/tablet accessory segment
+BRIEF-New order for components to pc/tablet accessory segment

 SAN FRANCISCO, Aug 9 Yahoo Inc may re-evaluate plans for the cash it gets from a multibillion-dollar sale of half of its 40 percent stake in Chinese Internet company Alibaba Group.

-Aug 4 Nordic Semiconductor ASA : * New order for components to PC/tablet accessory segment of USD 6.1 million * Says receives new order for a total value of USD 6.1 million (NOK 38.2
+Aug 14 Nordic Semiconductor ASA : * New order for components to pc/tablet accessory segment of usd 2.6 million * Says has received a new order for components to the pc/tablet accessory

-million) * Says delivery of the components will take place in Q3-Q4 2014 * Source text for Eikon * Further company coverage
+segment for USD 2.6 million * Says delivery of the components will take place in q3-q4 2014 * Source text for Eikon * Further company coverage

 SAN FRANCISCO, Aug 9 Yahoo Inc may re-evaluate plans for the cash it gets from a multibillion-dollar sale of half of its 40 percent stake in Chinese Internet company Alibaba Group.